Jasonwill2004/Walleta/README.md

 # Walleta

-Walleta is a finance platform that helps users manage their budgets, track expenses, and receive budget alerts.
+### Walleta is a finance platform that helps users manage their budgets, track expenses, and receive budget alerts.
 This project is built using Next.js, React, Prisma, and various other libraries.
+### You can sacn you =r receipt with AI

 ## Table of Contents